django-roles-access/django-roles-access.github.io/_build/html/_sources/advanced.rst.txt

 Without configuration
 =====================
-If an application is not declared as any of the others, but there is an :class:`roles.models.ViewAccess` object associated for an application's view, and the view is protected with decorator or middleware is being used, ViewAccess object will be used to restrict the access.
+If an application is not declared as any of the others, but there is an :class:`roles.models.ViewAccess` object associated to a view belonging to that application and the view is protected with decorator or middleware is being used ViewAccess object will be used to restrict the access.

 .. _`Namespace and View Name`: